Dybondzy/COVID_Data_Analysis/README.md

 III.
 Build a simple model.
 IV.
 You'll connect the model to a fabricated database, using comma-separated values (CSV) or JavaScript Object Notation (JSON) files, to prototype your idea.

-Our Group 4 has 6 members:
+Our Group 4 of 6 members, in the Data Analysis Course:
 We had our first meeting in a breakout room, in class (on zoom.)

 I. Decide on your overall project: